 "Commercial Code" means Act no. 513/1991 Coll., Commercial Code, as amended;

-"Trademarks" means the registered and unregistered trademarks of the Office, in particular the word mark "dagital";
+"Trademarks" means the registered and unregistered trademarks of the Law Firm, in particular the word mark "dagital";

 "Designations" means the designation "dagital" or "dagital legal", including combinations with other designations;

-"Legal documentation" means any legal documents such as contracts, memoranda, analyzes, reports, differences analyzes, GDPR reports, GDPR-related documentation, sample documents or any other written works that the Office creates in providing legal advice;
+"Legal documentation" means any legal documents such as contracts, memoranda, analyzes, reports, differences analyzes, GDPR reports, GDPR-related documentation or any other written works that the Law Firm creates in providing legal advice;

-"Know-How" means any knowledge, experience, results, specializations, procedures, recommendations, guidelines, opinions, statistics, objectives, visions, business strategies, marketing strategies and any other information generated by the Office's activities and relating to its operation;
+"Know-How" means any knowledge, experience, results, specializations, procedures, recommendations, guidelines, opinions, statistics, objectives, visions, business strategies, marketing strategies and any other information generated by the Law Firm's activities and relating to its operation;

 "Client" means a legal or natural person using legal services within the meaning of these GTC;

-"Parties" means the Office and the Client together, each separately as a "Party";
+"Parties" means the Law Firm and the Client together, each separately as a "Party";

 1.2 Scope.
-These GTC apply to any legal services provided by the Office, if the Contracting Parties so agree.
+These GTC apply to any legal services provided by the Law Firm, if the Contracting Parties so agree.

 1.3 Acceptance of GTC.
 The Client accepts and undertakes to comply with the following GTC: